PeedroMelo/dockerapi/README.md

-Study of how Docker works with NodeJS
+Study of how Docker works with NodeJS.
+This is a simple way to build Restful APIs using NodeJS and MongoDB, based on MVC architecture.